Triplet supercurrents in clean and disordered half-metallic ferromagnets

-Whereas the interface value of $f_{t_0j}^a$ does not change with varying mean free path, the interface value of $f_{t_0j}^s$ increases with decreasing mean free path in the superconductor, $\ell_S$, as $1/\sqrt{\ell_S}$ until it reaches values comparable with the singlet amplitude.
-Their decay length in the superconductors decreases, and changes from $(\xi_S^{-1} +\ell_S^{-1})^{-1}$ in the ballistic limit to $\sqrt{\xi_S \ell_S/3 }$ in the diffusive limit (see Supplementary Fig.~1).
-For definiteness, in the remaining discussion we use for the mean free path in the superconductors $\ell_S=0.1 \tilde \xi_0$ with $\tilde\xi_0= v_S/2\pi T_c$.

-The singlet-triplet mixing in the surface layers of the superconductors described above, together with the presence of spin-flip tunneling amplitudes, leads to an equal-spin ($m=1$) pairing amplitude $f_{\uparrow\uparrow}(x)$ in the half metal.
-We would like to emphasize that it is only the $m=0$ triplet component derived above that is coupled via the spin-active boundary condition to the $m=1$ pairing amplitude in the half metal.
-The singlet components in the superconductor, being invariant under rotations around any quantization axis, is not directly involved in the creation of the triplet in the half metal.
+The induced $m=0$ triplet amplitude derived above, together with the presence of spin-flip tunnelling amplitudes, leads to an equal-spin ($m=1$) pairing amplitude $f_{\uparrow\uparrow}(x)$ in the half metal.
+The singlet component in the superconductor, being invariant under rotations around any quantisation axis, is not directly involved in the creation of the triplet in the half metal.
 A picture of an indirect Josephson effect emerges, therefore, that is mediated by the appearance of the $m=0$ triplet amplitudes in the superconductor.

-In the tunneling limit it is convenient to split the pairing amplitude in the half metal into contributions induced at the left and right interfaces: $f_{\uparrow\uparrow}=f_{\uparrow\uparrow 1}+f_{\uparrow\uparrow 2}$, with momentum-symmetric and antisymmetric components
+In the tunnelling limit it is convenient to split the pairing amplitude in the half metal into contributions induced at the left and right interfaces: $f_{\uparrow\uparrow}=f_{\uparrow\uparrow 1}+f_{\uparrow\uparrow 2}$, with momentum-symmetric and antisymmetric components